Summer Transfer Program

 Who should apply to the Summer Transfer Program?

-While all incoming transfer students who have been accepted for the fall 2018 semester are welcome to apply to the Summer Transfer Program, we are seeking those who are:
+While all incoming transfer students who have been accepted for the fall semester are welcome to apply to the Summer Transfer Program, we give priority to:

-- Coming to Carolina from a small campus (less than 5,000) or a community college
+- Those coming to Carolina from a small campus (less than 5,000) or a community college

-- Carolina Firsts (students who will be the first in their family to graduate with a bachelor’s degree)
+- Carolina Firsts (students who will be the first in their family to graduate with a bachelor’s degree in this country)

 - Student Veterans